Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 Dialectical Behavior Therapy: Your Practical Toolkit

 Dialectical Behavior Therapy (DBT) offers a uniquely powerful approach to managing postpartum rage.
-Originally developed for individuals experiencing extreme emotional instability, DBT has proven effective for depression, anxiety, PTSD, and anger management.
+Originally developed for individuals experiencing extreme emotional intensity, it has been adapted and proven effective for postpartum mood disorders precisely because it doesn't ask you to simply "calm down."

 The philosophical core of DBT lies in balancing two seemingly opposite concepts: Acceptance and Change.

 Change means simultaneously committing to learning new skills to change your behavioral responses to that rage.
-You can learn to manage emotions and build a life aligned with your values—like being a calm, present, loving parent.
-This step is the antidote to hopelessness.
+You can learn to manage emotions and behaviors even when you can't control the feelings themselves.

 This balance breaks the shame cycle that keeps many mothers trapped.
-You can hold both truths: "I accept that I'm overwhelmed with rage right now, AND I'm committed to using a skill so I don't act destructively."
+You can hold both truths: "I accept that I'm overwhelmed with rage right now, AND I'm choosing to respond differently."

 The Observe Skill

 Observe means simply noticing your internal and external experiences without reacting.
-Pay attention to your five senses, thoughts, emotions, and body sensations as they come and go.
+Pay attention to your five senses, thoughts, emotions, and body sensations as if you're a scientist studying a specimen.

 You're watching the internal storm gather without becoming the storm itself.